xe-nvdk/xe-nvdk/README.md

 ⚡ Fun fact: I have more than, what, 10 years trying to decide if I keep my beard grow or not, so, in some photos, you will find me with or without, totally random.
 I love pizza and hang out with friends.

-Engage with my in the following social media accounts:
+Engage with me in the following social media accounts:

 * [Twitter](https://www.twitter.com/hectorivand/)
 * [Linkedin](https://linkedin.com/in/hectorivand)